anatosun/plex2mix/README.md

 ## Configuration

-Most of the information provided on the first execution can be changed by editing the `config.yaml` located under `~/.config/plex2mix/` and under the default location on other operating systems.
+Most of the information provided on the first execution can be changed by editing the `config.yaml` located under `~/.config/plex2mix/` on Linux and under the default location on other operating systems.

 ## Playlists information

-Your playlists are downloaded under the specified path and the `m3u8` dumps in the `playlists` subfolder by default.
+Your playlists are downloaded under the specified path.
+By default, the `m3u8` dumps are stored in the `playlists` subfolder.
 This option can also be changed in the configuration file.